Best Center Shafted Putters of 2023

 Offset

 Every putter offers an offset to help the golfer get a clean line of sight on the golf ball.
 Golfers can misread a putt due to visual perception issues caused by the putter’s face.
-The hope of offset is to remove those perception faults by providing a clear view of the golf ball so that golfers can visualize the putting line.

 Some golfers prefer more offset with their putter, typically playing with a gooseneck putting shaft.
 The curved shaft allows the face to be behind the shaft’s path to the golf ball, allowing better consistency with a straight-back, straight-forward putting stroke.